-Key outcome indicator 2: Profile of PE and sport is raised across the school as a tool for whole-school improvement INTENT IMPLEMENTATION IMF PACT Objective/intended impact What do you want to achieve?
+Key outcome indicator 2: Profile of PE and sport is raised across the school as a tool for whole-school improvement INTENT IMPLEMEN TATION IMPACT Objective/intended impact What do you want to achieve?
 Actions to achieve Outcome What do you need to do to achieve your intentions?
 Planned funding Actual funding Outcome What have you achieved?
 How many people have benefited?
 What is the impact on pupils/whole school?
-Sustainability / Next Steps How will this outcome be sustained or further developed in 2021/2022?
-Bring together a cohort of pupils who will form the School Sport Organising Crew Identify a cohort of pupils who can be the voice for the school on all matters PE and School Sport and 200 £171 SSOC meeting Minutes Celebration of changes within school Continue to evolve the SSOC, ensuring there is sustainability built into its structure.
+Sustainability / Next Steps How will this outcome be sustained or further developed in 2023/2024?
+Bring together a cohort of pupils who will form the School Sport Organising Crew (SSOC) and who will influence provision and have a voice for pupils Identify a cohort of pupils who can be the voice for the school on all matters PE and School Sport and can promote PE and School Sport in a positive manner Nominate pupils who can be representative of a group of people Nominate pupils who can be trusted to fulfil School Games Values SSOC meeting Minutes Celebration of changes within school School Newsletters/Social media reports Increased access to extra- circular clubs and a higher percentage of PP children to attend Raise the profile of clubs an expand the variety of sports on offer Invite PP children to attend taster sessions of wake up shake up £100 Which clubs have the most attendees?
+What were the percentages of Girls/Boys /PP children?